-Decisions regarding the levels of support that will be provided to all children with special educational needs, will be taken by the SENCO, in consultation with outside agencies, class teachers, year group leaders, Pastoral Support Workers and our Family Support Worker.
+Decisions regarding the levels of support that will be provided to all children with special educational needs, will be taken by the SENCO, in consultation with outside agencies, class teachers, year group leaders, Learning mentors and our Attendance officer.

 School will sometimes request advice and/or support from other professionals in order to meet the additional needs of particular pupils.
 External services include Speech and Language Therapy, Occupational Therapy, Physiotherapy, Educational Psychology, Child and Family Consultation Service, Behaviour Support Service, Development Advisory Centre and Child Development Service.
 Where programmes are provided by outside agencies, these will be implemented in school after discussion and with the agreement of parents/carers.